Here are 63 Budget Friendly Easy College Meals, plus a list of kitchen equipment and pantry supplies to start your first kitchen.

 Cheeseburger Macaroni- This recipe can be made on top of the stove in under 30 minutes and six ingredients.
 We like to use American cheese, but swap it out for your favorite variety to give it a different taste.

-Pizza Meatloaf-Ground beef mixed with marinara sauce, mozzarella cheese and fresh basil.
-You can’t get any easier than this and will also make a nice sandwich the next day.
+Pizza Meatloaf-Lean ground beef mixed with marinara sauce, mozzarella cheese and fresh basil.
+You can't get any easier than this and will also make a nice sandwich the next day.

 Parmesan Rosemary Pork Cutlets-These Parmesan Rosemary Pork Cutlets are one of my family’s favorite “go to” weeknight meals.
 With a few simple ingredients, you can have a quick, tasty dinner in about 20 minutes.

 Italian Sausage & Potato Bake-Italian sausage, potatoes, garlic, rosemary, oil and vinegar are all you need for this tasty recipe.
 Just place it all on one pan, then bake.

 I like to add some fresh green beans halfway through cooking too to get our veggies in.
 It's one of our favorite weeknight meals.

 Greek Honey Lemon Grilled Pork Chops-These Greek Honey Lemon Grilled Pork Chops made with fresh lemon, oregano, and honey create a simple, yet flavorful marinade.

 Combine the ingredients in the morning or the night before; then refrigerate and allow all of the flavors to meld together until you're ready to grill.
 Also taste great with chicken or shrimp.